Skip to main content

 • Can I work while submitting my co-op work permit application?

-Outside Canada
+Outside of Canada

 If you are outside of Canada, you can work while your study permit and co-op work permit are being processed.
 If your faculty and employer agree, you can either:

-• Accept a Canadian work placement and begin working remotely from your home country or
+• Accept a Canadian work placement and begin working remotely from your home country, or

-• Work for a company in your home country
+• Work for a company in your home country .

 Inside Canada